-With coronavirus (COVID-19) limiting many people's ability to work and earn a paycheck, you might find it difficult or impossible to keep up with your loan payments or credit card bills.
-Fortunately, a significant number of banks, credit unions, and other financial institutions, as well as credit card issuers, are rolling out assistance programs for those who've been financially affected by the outbreak.
+COVID-19 has limited some people's ability to work and earn a paycheck.
+You might find it difficult or impossible to keep up with your loan payments or credit card bills.
+Fortunately, many banks, credit unions, other financial institutions, and credit card issuers have assistance programs for those who've been financially affected by the virus.

-In this article, you'll get information about various options that might be available to you if you're worried about falling behind in payments on a personal loan, small business loan, or credit card.
+In this article, you'll get information about options that might be available if you're worried about falling behind in payments on a personal loan, small business loan, or credit card.

-Many banks, credit unions, and other financial institutions are offering loan extensions and deferred payment options if you'll have trouble making payments on an existing loan.
-And, if you need more money right away, lenders are also offering emergency loans.
+Many banks, credit unions, and other financial institutions offer loan extensions and deferred payment options if you have trouble paying on an existing loan.
+And, if you need more money right away, some lenders also offer emergency loans.

-To find out what kind of relief is available to you, contact your lender.
+To find out what kind of relief is available, contact your lender.

-Many lenders are also easing terms for new loans to help customers deal with any impact on their cash flows due to COVID-19.
-Also, the U.S. Small Business Administration (SBA) is offering disaster assistance loans to small businesses impacted by coronavirus.
+Some lenders have eased terms for new loans to help customers deal with any impact on their cash flows due to COVID-19.
+Also, the U.S. Small Business Administration (SBA) offers disaster assistance loans to small businesses impacted by COVID-19.

-Banks, credit unions, and other financial institutions are also offering other forms of help to customers like:
+Banks, credit unions, and other financial institutions also offer other forms of help to customers such as:

 Instead, you might consider asking if any of the below options are available: